Best bourbon: The top American whiskeys tasted

 No spirit has quite as strong as an association with the US of A as bourbon.
 After all, if it's not made there the drink doesn't quality to even bear the bourbon name.

 That’s not all.
-At least 51% of the grains used in the making of bourbon must be corn, and the spirit must be aged in new charred white oak barrels.
+The difference between whisky and bourbon is all in the grain.
+For bourbon, at least 51% of the grains used must be corn, and the spirit must be aged in new charred white oak barrels.
 Them’s the rules.

 Following its appearance in the 18th century, bourbon has predominantly been distilled in Kentucky.
 The bourbon market has opened out to encompass a vast range of flavour profiles, though most varieties will contain notes of vanilla and caramel.

 Prices can vary even more, with everything from cheap and cheerful mixers to vintage sippers that might set you back four figures.
-We’ve attempted to land somewhere in between with our list of ten top bourbons.
+We’ve attempted to land somewhere in between with our list of the best 13 bourbons around.

 The best Bourbon